li-lab-mcgill/mixehr/README.md

 ## Application 3: Imputing missing lab results:
 ![lab_imputation](images/lab_imputation.png)

-**Workflow to impute lab results.** This is similar to the retrospective EHR code prediction. **Step 1.** We modeled lab tests, lab test results and non-lab EHR data (i.e., ICD, notes, prescription, treatment) to infer the patient topic mixture. **Step 2.** For a test patient, we masked each of his observed lab test result t and inferred his topic mixture. **Step 3.** We then found k=25 (by default) patients who have the lab test results $t$ observed and exhibit the most similar topic mixture to the test patient.
+**Workflow to impute lab results.** This is similar to the retrospective EHR code prediction. **Step 1.** We modeled lab tests, lab test results and non-lab EHR data (i.e., ICD, notes, prescription, treatment) to infer the patient topic mixture. **Step 2.** For a test patient, we masked each of his observed lab test result t and inferred his topic mixture. **Step 3.** We then found k=25 (by default) patients who have the lab test results `t` observed and exhibit the most similar topic mixture to the test patient.
 We then took the average of lab result values over the k patients as the prediction of the lab result value for the test patient j'.
 Steps 1-3 were repeated to evaluate every observed lab test in every test patient.

 Please download and unzip this file: